enjaku4/rabarber/README.md

 ```rb
 Rabarber::Role.rename(:admin, :administrator)
 ```
 The first argument is the old name, and the second argument is the new name.
 This will rename the role and return `true`.
-If a role with the new name already exists, it will return `false`.
+If the role with a new name already exists, it will return `false`.

 The method won't rename the role and will return `false` if it is assigned to any user.
 To force the rename, use the method with `force: true` argument:
 ```rb
 Rabarber::Role.rename(:admin, :administrator, force: true)
 ```

-**`.remove(role, force: false)`**
+**`.remove(role_name, force: false)`**

 To remove a role, use: